Strzegom

-For the village in Świętokrzyskie Voivodeship, see Strzegom, Świętokrzyskie Voivodeship.

 Strzegom (Striegau) is a town in Świdnica County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the Gmina Strzegom administrative district (gmina).

 Strzegom is one of the oldest towns in Lower Silesia, with a settlement dating back to Antiquity.
 In the Middle Ages Strzegom became the seat of a castellan and a centre for clothmaking, linen-making and brewing, and since the early modern period it became known for granite mining, to which it owes the title of the "capital of Polish granite".
 The town has a number of precious heritage sites, most notably the Basilica of Saints Peter and Paul, one of the most outstanding examples of Gothic architecture in Poland, listed as a Historic Monument of Poland.